lsteiner9/ScaleScroller/docs/index.md

     > I'm an adult who has never studied written music before, but I would like to learn.
 The learn mode of this app gradually teaches me scales in the form of a fun game, so I don't get bored with rote memorization.

-	> As a middle-school student taking violin lessons, my teacher talks about key signatures and scales, but I hate that I always get them wrong when she asks me about them.
+	> As a middle-school student taking violin lessons, my teacher quizzes me about key signatures and scales, but I always get them wrong and we spend a long time talking about them in each lesson.
 This app helps teach me my scales in learn mode, so we can spend my lesson time playing violin!

 * Someone who needs to practice their music theory knowledge